VanMoof/account-financial-tools/account_move_line_drilldown/README.rst

      :scale: 80 %
      :alt: journal Item Drilldown pivot view

-The three levels are: the account root code (first digit of the account code), the account sub code (first two digits of the account code) and the account itself.
+The three levels are: the top level of the account.group hierarchy, the top - 1 level of the account.group hierarchy, and the account itself.
 You can easily collapse a level by deselecting them in the `Group By` dropdown in the search bar.